zenAndroid/zenandroid.github.io/_posts/2019-12-13-Post-install.md

 # Yay #
  Now i don't have to cripple myself to death and can use this otherwise awesome system the way i please it.

+#### Bonus ####

+In all cases, the github repo owner clearly says:

+>These drivers will not build for kernels older than 4.14.
+If you are using a kernel newer than 5.2,
+>I suggest that you use the driver built into the kernel!

+And so here i am, adapting and overcoming.